 Today, the Labrador is consistently one of the most popular dog breeds in England and the US.
 There are both field and bench Labs, which are typically are bred for different purposes.
 Households regularly add Labs to the family, and people value them as great pets.

 Although they share the same place of origin, the Newfoundland and Labrador breeds look very different.
 Labs are generally considered a medium to large sized dog, with males weighing 65 to 80 pounds and females around 55 to 70 pounds.
 They stand at 21 to 24 inches, considered the low end of large dogs.
+Because of their family-friendly nature, they are often compared by potential dog owners to other family-friendly breeds.

 Newfoundlands, on the other hand, are veritable giants.
 Males can weigh up to 150 pounds, while females typically weigh anywhere between 100 to 120 pounds.
 The breed stands at about 27 to 29 inches, much taller than most other dog types.
+Because of their size and fluffy coats, they are often compared to the Pyrenees and other large and thick-coated breeds.

 Both Labs and Newfies can vary in color.
 Labradors have three officially recognized colors, black, yellow, and chocolate.
 There are other variants, but Kennel Clubs do not formally recognize them in the US or UK.